Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Halal investments exclude alcohol, gambling, conventional finance, pork.
-Performance broadly comparable to standard portfolios over time.
-Standard compound math applies — only fund selection differs.
+Halal investments exclude sectors such as alcohol, gambling, conventional finance, and pork.
+Their long-run performance has at times been broadly comparable to standard portfolios, though this varies by period and the specific screen applied.
+The compound math here is standard — only the fund selection differs.

 Quick example